 Low mortgage rates spur refinances as well, which increase household savings and contribute to higher levels of consumer spending.

-Freddie Mac reports the average 30-year fixed rate conventional mortgage rate at 3.87% nationwide, but that survey concluded last week.
-Current mortgage rates are closer to 3.75%.
+Freddie Mac reports the average 30-year fixed rate conventional mortgage rate at 3.75% nationwide.
+VA mortgage rates and FHA rates are lower.

 VA rates average 0.375 percentage points below comparable conventional loans; FHA average 0.25 percentage points below.